D13410N3/mikrotik_prometheus_exporter/README.md

 You can run exporter via cli using this syntax:
 - `php metrics.php 10.100.0.1` - returns default metrics output
 - `php metrics.php 10.100.0.1 interface` - return var_dump() of Mikrotik API response and print default metrics output

+# Feedback
+Feel free to contact me via issues, Telegram or email from Github-profile